Roadmap to optimal dog health: Navigate from A to Z with confidence

 The bite of infected mosquitoes transmits heartworm.
 When a mosquito bites an infected animal, it ingests microscopic larvae called microfilariae.
 These larvae mature into infective-stage worms inside the mosquito.
 When the mosquito bites a healthy dog, it injects the infective worms into the dog’s bloodstream.

 Once inside the dog, the worms travel to the heart and begin to mature.
-The adult worms can live for 5-7 years in an infected animal’s heart and lungs, causing damage.
+The adult worms can live for 5-7 years in the heart and lungs of an infected animal, causing damage.
 If left untreated, heartworm disease can be fatal.

-Heartworm disease is preventable with monthly heartworm preventative medication given year-round.
+Heartworm disease is preventable with year-round monthly heartworm preventive medication.
 Several preventive medicines are available, so talk to your veterinarian about which suits your dog.
 If your dog is infected with heartworm, treatment options are available, but they are much more difficult (and expensive) than preventing the disease in the first place.

 Hiccups